 Talking to Neighbors Who Have a Barking Dog

 If you're being disturbed by a barking dog in your neighborhood, the best first step is to ask the dog's owner to stop the noise.
 But a surprising number of people ignore or botch this process.
-Perhaps it's not all that surprising; approaching someone with a complaint can be unpleasant and in some cases intimidating.
-And if you're afraid of your neighbor's burly watchdog, which snarls at you whenever you come near its owner's house, you're probably not eager to drop by to discuss things.
+Perhaps it's not all that surprising.
+Approaching someone with a complaint can be unpleasant and in some cases intimidating.
+And if you're afraid of your neighbor's burly watchdog, which snarls at you whenever you come near the house, you're probably not eager to drop by to discuss things.

 Here is a checklist of actions to take when you're losing patience (or sleep) over a neighbor's noisy dog.